The Ultimate Limoncello Drizzle Mascarpone Cake Recipe

 Ingredient Swaps and Additions

-- Gluten-free: Use a 1:1 gluten-free flour substitute.
+• Gluten-free: Swap the all-purpose flour for a 1:1 gluten-free flour substitute.

-- Dairy-free: Substitute mascarpone with a dairy-free alternative and use coconut cream instead of heavy cream.
+• Dairy-free: Use a dairy-free mascarpone alternative and coconut cream instead of heavy cream.

-- Extra citrus: Add orange zest for a mixed citrus flavor.
+• Extra citrus: Add orange zest or even a hint of grapefruit zest for a multi-layered citrus flavor.

-- Alcohol-free: Replace limoncello with extra lemon juice and a bit of honey.
+• Alcohol-free: Replace limoncello with fresh lemon juice and a touch of honey or simple syrup for sweetness.

 Step-by-Step Instructions